Boeing's last 747 to roll out of Washington state factory

-SEATTLE — After more than half a century, Boeing is set to roll its last 747 out of a Washington state factory on Tuesday.
+SEATTLE — After more than half a century, the last Boeing 747 rolled out of a Washington state factory on Tuesday.

-The jumbo jet — which has taken on numerous roles as a cargo plane, a commercial aircraft capable of carrying nearly 500 passengers and as the Air Force One presidential aircraft — debuted in 1969.
+The 747 jumbo jet has taken on numerous roles — a cargo plane, a commercial aircraft capable of carrying nearly 500 passengers, and the Air Force One presidential aircraft — since it debuted in 1969.
 It was the largest commercial aircraft in the world and the first with two aisles, and it still towers over most other planes.

 It took more than 50,000 Boeing employees less than 16 months to churn out the first 747.
 The company has completed 1,573 more since then.